Niederreiter cryptosystems using quasi-cyclic codes that resist quantum Fourier sampling: Size and minimal degree of

 \section{Size and minimal degree of $\mathrm{H}$}

 Note that in the previous section, we have boiled down the indistinguishability of $\mathrm{K}$ to conjugacy classes of $\mathrm{H}$.
 Similar to the work of Kempe and Shalev~\cite{Kempe}, minimal degree and size of the subgroup play an important role in showing indistinguishability of $\mathrm{K}$.
-In this section, we give an upper bound on the size of $\mathrm{H}$ and the lower bound on minimal degrees.
+In this section, we give an upper bound on the size of $\mathrm{H}$ and determine their minimal degrees.
 Before that, we recall some well known definitions.